It is a condition in which people have seizures.

 Examples of partial epilepsy syndromes

-It is important to be able to categorize, when possible, the epilepsy syndrome that the patient has, as this will influence the choice of treatment and the final result.
+It is essential to categorize, when possible, the epilepsy syndrome that the patient has, as this will influence the choice of treatment and the final result.

 Temporal, frontal, parietal, or occipital lobe epilepsy

-Most partial epilepsy syndromes are named based on the site of focus, for example, temporal lobe epilepsy.
+Most partial epilepsy syndromes are named based on the focus site, for example, temporal lobe epilepsy.

 If no lesion is found, the epilepsy is called cryptogenic.